dumians/llm-stack-overview/README.md

 ### ⇨ Few-Shot
 A technique of including one or more examples of already solved tasks in the prompt is referred to as few-shot prompting.
-The LLM is expected to learn from the examples and construct a response to the question or a task specified at the end of the prompt.
+The LLM learns from the examples and construct a response to the question or a task specified at the end of the prompt.
 The response is expected to be in exactly the same format as in the examples.